studer-innotec/next-modbus/README.rst

 ----------------

 - **Use** devices addresses generated into `addresses file`_
-- It is strongly recommended **NOT** to spam the *nxmodbus* with multiple requests.
-The correct way to communicate with the *nxmodbus* is to send a request and to **wait** for the response before sending the next request.
+- It is strongly recommended **NOT** to spam the *Next gateway* with multiple requests.
+The correct way to communicate with the *Next gateway* is to send a request and to **wait** for the response before sending the next request.
 If no response comes from the *nxmodbus* after a delay of 1 second, we can consider that the timeout is over and another request can be send.
 It is also how *Modbus RTU* is intended to work.

 Authors
 ----------------